NadavSvilim/Hebrew-Wordle-Letter-Coverage/README.md

 ## Hebrew Letter Coverage Analysis

-This project was inspired by the game *Wordle*, where players guess 5-letter words in a Bulls and Cows style.
+This project was inspired by the game *Wordle*, where players guess 5-letter words in a Bulls and Cows style and a youtube video of the mathematician Matt Parker.

 I wondered: is it possible to find **four 5-letter Hebrew words** that together contain **20 out of the 22 Hebrew letters**?